etorres/city-population-monix/README.md

 ### Functional programming to the rescue

-A possible approach to improving the modularity of and testability of
+A possible approach to improve the modularity and consequently the testability of the previous example is to isolate each responsibility in its own module.
+Although this can be done in the code (for example, moving each responsibility into its own class or method)  ...

 __TODO__